Carmy - Easy Healthy-ish Recipes

 • vanilla extract — I always recommend using real vanilla extract and not artificial extract.
 Don’t have any?
 Skip it!
 No biggie.

 • chia seeds — you can buy them at almost any major grocery store.
 They come in both black and white seeds, but there is no difference in nutritional content.
-They’re also an excellent source of plant-based protein!
+Chia seeds are also an excellent source of plant-based protein and are high in omega-3 fatty acids and fiber!

 • maple syrup — you can also use honey if you prefer.
 Just make sure you’re using real maple syrup and not pancake syrup.